SixArm/pitch-deck-template/README.md

 ### Validation after the presentation can improve your pitch

-* How does a customer prospect answer "How are you solving this now?"

-* How does a customer prospect answer "Who do you know who needs this?"

-* How does a customer prospect answer "What are the steps to buy now?"

 * How does a stakeholder answer "Why now, why us, why this"?

 * How does a stakeholder answer "What does customer success look like?"